Beaver

 Beaver Dam and Beaver Lodge

-In 2007 an extraordinarily large beaver dam was discovered in the Wood Buffalo National Park in Alberta (Canada).
-It is 2,788 feet (850 meters) long.
-Probably several generations of beavers have been working on it since 1970.
+In 2007, an astonishingly large beaver dam was discovered in Wood Buffalo National Park in Alberta (Canada).
+Stretching an impressive 2,788 feet (850 meters), it is believed that multiple generations of beavers have been working on it since 1970.

 Enemies and Threats

-The beaver's natural enemies include wolves, bears, lynxes, pumas and wild dogs.
+The beaver's natural enemies include wolves, bears, lynxes, coyotes, cougars, eagles, and feral dogs.

 Importance For the Ecosystem